American Gothic (1988 film): Plot

 Cynthia tells Jeff about the mummified infant.
 Jeff tries to console Cynthia and they kiss.
 Fanny, who wants Jeff to herself, sees and becomes jealous.
 She confronts the two and kills Jeff by stabbing him in the eye with a sword on a knight statue.
 Cynthia explains her fear to Ma, but Ma attacks her, saying they are all wicked people.
-Cynthia flees, and Ma finishes Jeff off with her sewing needles.
+Cynthia flees, and Ma finishes Jeff off with her knitting needles.
 Cynthia runs into the woods, finding Lynn's corpse hanging from a tree and a frightened Terri.
 Cynthia explains everything to Terri and learns that Paul and the plane are missing.
 Woody and Teddy find the girls and chase them into the woods.
 Terri and Cynthia find Fanny, and Terri reveals a gun and holds Fanny at gunpoint, forcing her to help them get off the island.
 They show Fanny to Ma and Pa and demand their help to get off the island.
 To save his daughter, Pa tells the girls where a boat is.
 He leads them to a dinky fisherman's boat, where Paul's corpse is lying, an ax buried in his skull.
 Cynthia and Terri flee, and Teddy and Woody light Paul's body on fire.

 Night comes, and Terri and Cynthia spend the night in a hollow tree.
 Terri and Cynthia run back to the cottage to find a radio but are attacked by Woody and Teddy.
 Teddy pursues Terri into the woods, and Fanny toys with Cynthia.
 Terri is caught by Teddy and has her neck snapped.
 Teddy rapes Terri's corpse, Woody tattletales, and Teddy gets a beating as Cynthia watches in horror.
 Cynthia eventually breaks down and becomes one of the family, celebrating Fanny's birthday and dressing in a pink gown to match Fanny.
 However, the flashbacks of her baby drowning get to her; she goes mad, bludgeoning Fanny to death with a metal washtub.
 She then murders Woody with the sword.
-She then confronts Ma and stabs her to death with her sewing needles.
+She then confronts Ma and stabs her to death with her knitting needles.
 She finds Teddy and stabs him with a sickle.
 Pa discovers his family dead and goes outside only to be shot by his own shotgun by Cynthia, who has taken revenge and killed the demented family.
 The film ends as Cynthia goes upstairs, sits in Fanny's room, and slowly begins rocking the cradle, singing a soft lullaby.

 Cast

 Production

 The film was shot in the winter of 1986–1987 on Bowen Island near Vancouver, British Columbia, Canada.
+Actress Sarah Torgov described the shoot as physically taxing due to the tight schedule and cold weather conditions, and recalled that she slept an average of four hours per night.
+"Most nights we worked so late that we had to dash frantically, still in costume, to catch the last public ferry of the day.
+If we happened to be wearing pajamas in the last shot of the day, that was what we went home in."